just-yagodkin/FaceRecognition/README.md

 - **Research and Practical Focus**:\
 Analyzed and studied relevant literature on face recognition techniques.
-Built a fully functional solution that is ready for real-world applications
+Built a fully functional solution that is ready for real-world applications.

 ## Sources
 - ArcFaceLoss function [paper](https://arxiv.org/pdf/1801.07698)